How to Install Free SSL on HostGator WordPress Sites: Complete Auto SSL Setup Guide

 Step 2: Enable Auto SSL in cPanel

-Once you’re in cPanel, you’ll need to locate and activate the Auto SSL feature:
+Once you’re in cPanel, you’ll need to locate and activate the Auto SSL feature.
+This is where the actual HostGator SSL certificate installation begins.

 Step 3: Update Your WordPress Site URLs

-After your SSL certificate is successfully issued, you need to update your WordPress settings to use HTTPS:
+After your SSL certificate is successfully issued, you need to update your WordPress settings to use HTTPS.
+This critical step ensures your WordPress site properly recognizes and uses the new secure connection.

 Step 4: Implement SSL Throughout Your WordPress Site